Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 GOING TO THE Place of Birth

-I can’t stress enough that staying home as long as possible even into active labor is one of the best ways to ensure a comfortable natural birth.
-Just setting foot in a hospital has been shown to increase discomfort in labor by raising anxiety levels and can cause labor to slow or even stop.
+Staying home as long as possible even into active labor is one of the best ways to ensure a comfortable natural birth.
+Simply setting foot in a hospital has been shown to increase discomfort in labor by raising anxiety levels and causing labor to slow or even stop.

 Before the birth day, take a dry run to the chosen place of birth to determine travel time and potential obstacles, such as construction or weather delays.
-This will give you a better indicator of when you will need to leave.
-If it's a two hour drive, then you'll most likely want to leave a bit sooner than later.
-If you arrive at the hospital sooner than expected, some couples will even check into a hotel for a few hours rather than go to the hospital too soon.
-You will want to bring a towel or some chux pads in case your water breaks, and maybe even a waste basket in case you feel carsick.
-It’s much better to travel prepared than the alternative.
-Consider bringing a CD player or iPod to listen to a relaxation audio if the ride is long.
+This will provide better indications of when you will need to leave.
+If it's a two hour drive, then you'll most likely want to leave a bit earlier than later.
+If you arrive at the hospital sooner than expected, some couples check into a hotel for a few hours rather than go to the hospital too soon.
+Bring a towel or some chux pads in the event your water breaks.
+A trash bag or basket may also be warranted in case you feel carsick.
+It's much better to travel prepared than the alternative.
+Also consider bringing a CD player or iPod to listen to a relaxation audio if the ride is long.

-Also in advance of the birth day, ask your care provider where to park, whom to notify at the hospital and what identification you need to bring.
+Also in advance of the birth day, find out where to park during or after hospital hours, whom to notify at the hospital and what identification you need to bring.
 Also ask if videotaping is allowed so you can bring equipment if desired.
 Be sure to keep a copy of your birth plan with you at all times.

-If you are planning a hospital birth, tour the hospital before the birth day.
-This way, you can ask what the admission procedures are, including where you register and any forms you need to read and sign.
-In many cases, you are able to pre-register before the big day and obtain advance copies of any consent forms for you to peruse and alter to fit your preferences.
+If planning a hospital birth, tour the hospital well before the birth day.
+This allows the perfect opportunity to ask what the admission procedures are, including where you register and any forms you need to read and sign.
+In many cases, you are able to pre-register before the big day and obtain advance copies of any consent forms to peruse and alter to fit your preferences.
 If you arrive at the hospital in active labor, you will not want the interruption of pesky consent forms.
 It's very difficult to make informed decisions while your focus is on birthing your baby.
 Any pertinent discussions should take place at prenatal appointments well in advance of your due month.

 Online Childbirth Classes